 At the start of the first half of the game, a referee will toss a coin.
 The team mentioned first in the draw shall call the coin.
-The winner of the toss can choose which end to kick to, or to kick off first.
-The loser of the toss will settle for the other option.
-After the first half, teams will switch sides.
+The winner of the toss can choose either which end to kick towards, or to kick off first.
+The loser of the toss chooses the other option.
+After the first half, teams switch sides.
 The team not kicking off in the first half of the game will kick off to begin the second half of the game.